nats-io/nats-streaming-server/README.md

     --file_fds_limit <int>               Store will try to use no more file descriptors than this given limit --file_parallel_recovery <int>       On startup, number of channels that can be recovered in parallel

+Streaming Server SQL Store Options:
+    --sql_driver <string>            Name of the SQL Driver ("mysql" or "postgres") --sql_source <string>            Datasource used when opening an SQL connection to the database

 Streaming Server TLS Options:
     -secure <bool>                   Use a TLS connection to the NATS server without verification; weaker than specifying certificates.